Mamba413/AdaDetectGPT/README.md

 ### Without Training Data

-AdaDetectGPT can also operate using pretrained parameters (trained on outputs from GPT-4o, Gemini-2.5, and Claude-3.5):
+AdaDetectGPT can also use pretrained parameters (trained on texts from GPT-4o, Gemini-2.5, and Claude-3.5):

 ```bash
 python scripts/local_infer_ada.py --text "Your text to be detected"